 Black Lives Matter co-founder Alicia Garza wrote about the origins and foundations of the movement in A Herstory of the #BlackLivesMatter Movement.

-You can use these subject headings and keywords to find more resources on Black Lives Matter:
+You can use these subject headings and keywords to find more resources on Black Lives Matter.
+Click on the link to see the results in UDC Search.

 Use these hashtags to find information on social media on Black Lives Matter: